Thinking in Code

 Brilliant is a STEM learning app on iOS, Android, and the web.
 It’s a platform where players engage with 60+ interactive courses to improve their problem solving skills.

-To accomplish this goal, we created a course centered around an interactive block coding tool focused on mobile experience.
-With this tool, the user builds and tests small apps to learn programming concepts.
+• Strategy: An interactive block coding tool where the user builds and tests small apps to learn programming concepts.

-The course was produced in two main phases, the MVP launch and the updated version of the course with more polish.
+• Timeline: The course was produced in two main phases over the course of one year, the MVP launch and the updated version of the course that aligned with a brand refresh.

 • Driving the narrative theming process to arrive at a solution that worked for our core users and aligned with our brand.

-• Creating high quality production assets including illustrations and animations for the course.
+• Creating high quality production assets including illustrations, iconography, and animations for the course.

 • Designing and implementing the themed interactivity in collaboration with product design and engineering.